 - Payroll documents

-As a small-business owner, you have access to advantageous tax deductions and tax credits to reduce how much you owe, but you will need to prove that you qualify for them.
+As a small business owner, you have access to tax deductions and tax credits to reduce how much you owe, but you will need to prove that you qualify for them.
+Here are some of the deductions that small business owners may qualify for:

 - Home office expenses (not deducted directly on the P&L; done on your tax return only)